 The main purpose of this update is to align Recommendation ITU-R M.2012 to the most updated versions of the specifications underlying the radio interface technology WirelessMAN-Advanced.
 Since the name of the specifications series changed and some Transposing Organizations requested to remain the specification series contained in initial version of this Recommendation, Section 2.3 is newly created to incorporate with the GCS submitted to Revision 1.

-RECOMMENDATION ITU-R M.2012-0
+Draft Revision of RECOMMENDATION ITU-R M.2012-0

 Detailed specifications of the terrestrial radio interfaces of International Mobile Telecommunications-Advanced (IMT-Advanced)